Holidays (2016 film): New Year's Eve

 Reggie is a serial killer who targets women.
 After murdering his latest victim, Reggie picks up another girl through a dating site, named Jean, and goes to meet with her for New Year's Eve.
 Their date is awkward especially because of Reggie's weirdness, but Jean, feeling sorry for him, invites him to her apartment.
 They return to Jean's apartment and Reggie goes to the bathroom to wash up, though he's actually preparing to use chloroform on her.
 He checks the medicine cabinets and discovers that Jean keeps severed limbs and organs in jars, revealing her to be also a serial killer.
 Suddenly, Jean rushes in with a fire axe and attacks Reggie, who further finds corpses in her bathtub.
 Reggie attempts to make it to the living room and has his foot severed by the axe.
 After making it to his jacket, he pulls out a revolver but forgot to load it (he forgot to load the gun the first time he tried to shoot his earlier victim), resulting in Jean splitting his head open and killing him.
 As the New Year rings in, Jean dances with her axe.

 Production

 The project originated with John Hegeman and his Distant Corners Entertainment.
 Tim Connors and Adam Egypt Mortimer were also producing, as well as Kyle Franke and Aram Tertzakian from XYZ Films.
 Executive producers were Andrew Barrer and Gabe Ferrari, and Nate Bolotin and Nick Spicer of XYZ.

 Release

 The film had its world premiere at the Tribeca Film Festival on April 14, 2016.
 Prior to, Vertical Entertainment and XYZ Films acquired worldwide distribution rights.
 The film was released on April 15, 2016, through video on demand prior to a limited release on April 22, 2016.

 Reception

 On the review aggregator Rotten Tomatoes, the film has an approval rating of 50%, based on 30 reviews, with a rating average of 5.90/10.

+On Metacritic, the film has a similar 50% approval rate based on 8 critic reviews, and received 4.3/10 based on 19 user ratings.